exomiser/Exomiser/exomiser-cli/README.md

  --exomiser.phenotype.data-version=${phenotype.data.version}
 ```

-To run the image you will need the standard exomiser directory layout to mount as separate volumes as in the cli and
+To run the image you will need the standard Exomiser directory layout to mount as separate volumes as in the CLI and
 supply an `application.properties` file or environmental variables to point to the data required _e.g._

 Keep in mind to update your `application.properties` to point the data to the location